maniSbindra/AzStackHCISandbox/README.md

 # Purpose of this fork was to tweak the original repository scripts to create a single node HCI cluster for testing purposes only

-## What do the script/scripts do?
+## What do the scripts do?

-The templates / scripts are executed in a series of 3 steps.
+The templates / scripts are executed in a sequence of 3 steps.
 At the end of step 3 we get a Virtual Single node HCI cluster which is registed to Azure.
 Additionaly we get control plane and workload AKS clusters created on the HCI cluster, and registered as Kubernetes Azure Arc Clusters.

 ## Overview of steps